Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-4.md

 ### Alright, we’ve finished *Part 4*.

-Let’s recap what we get here.
-Look at the scheme one more time, then, let’s remove redundant less important pieces, so it becomes like that:
+Let’s recap how we got here.
+Let's look at the scheme one more time, then remove redundant less important pieces, and it becomes this:

 [![](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/4/part-4-A.svg)](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/4/part-4-A.svg)

 <em>4.1 Part 4 simplified (clickable)</em>

-And, probably, let’s fix spaces and alignment as well:
+And we should probably fix spaces and alignment as well:

 [![](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/4/part-4-B.svg)](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/4/part-4-B.svg)

 <em>4.2 Part 4 simplified&refactored (clickable)</em>

 Nice.
 In fact, that’s all that happens here.
-So, we can take essential value from the *Part 4*, it will be used for the final `mounting` scheme:
+So, we can take the essential value from *Part 4* and use it for the final `mounting` scheme:

 [![](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/4/part-4-C.svg)](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/4/part-4-C.svg)

 <em>4.3 Part 4 essential value (clickable)</em>

-And then, we have done!
+And then we're done!

 [To the next page: Part 5 >>](./Part-5.md)